oszuidwest/zwfm-liquidsoap/README.md

 segment counts plus the age of the latest playlist update.
 The mirror state identifies the storage host and zone, reports the age of its most recent successful sync, and counts pending playlists and segments.
-Each HLS component is `starting` until its first progress and becomes `degraded` when progress stops for several segment intervals; its nullable `error` explains an active failure.
+Each HLS component is `starting` until its first progress unless it reports an error, which makes it `degraded` immediately.
+It also becomes `degraded` when progress stops for several segment intervals; its nullable `error` explains an active failure.

 Use the top-level `status` field for alerting.
 A switch to the emergency fallback, a disconnected Icecast output, or a degraded enabled DAB+/HLS output